evkx/evkx.github.io/content/models/nissan/ariya/ariya_87kwh_e-4orceplus/_index.md

 The battery has a gross capacity of 91kWh and a net capacity of 87kWh, meaning you have a 4kWh buffer for protection.
 (4.4%).

-The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 500 to 459 km (311-285 mi), depending on car options.
+The [WLTP range](../../../../guides/understandingrange/wltp/) varies from 507 to 498 km (315-310 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 17.4kWh/100km for the basic version and 19.0kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 17.2kWh/100km for the basic version and 17.5kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 130kW.
 A full charge from 0 - 100% would take 63 minutes, while a more common scenario of 10-80% would take 34 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 59%, resulting in an actual charge speed, including time loss, of 98kW.
 Each charge session would take 28 minutes and 18 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 26kWh/100km, 1000km will take 10 hours and 6 minutes.
-This trip will require four charge session(s) charging from 7% to 57%.
-The total time lost for charging up the battery will be 107 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24.5kWh/100km, 1000km will take 9 hours and 58 minutes.
+This trip will require three charge session(s) charging from 6% to 67%.
+The total time lost for charging up the battery will be 98 minutes.

 ### Onboard charger